Non-fillability of overtwisted contact manifolds via polyfolds: A Deligne--Mumford type space

 \subsection{A Fredholm index}

+We compute the Fredholm index of the $W^{1,3}$-Sobolev completed Cauchy--Riemann operator $\CR j\co W^{1,3}\ra L^3$ induced by the Cauchy--Riemann operator from Section \ref{subsec:infinitesimalaction}.

+Ignoring zeros for the moment, for each component $C$ of $S$ the Fredholm index is given by the Riemann--Roch \cite[Theorem C.1.10]{mcsa04} applied to the $j$-complex $1$-dimensional bundle pair $(TC,T\partial C)$.
+Namely, the Fredholm index is the sum of the Euler characteristic of $C$ and the Maslov index of $(TC,T\partial C)$.
+The Maslov index for $C=\D$ is $2$ by normalisation; for $C=\C P^1$ twice the first Chern number, i.e.\ twice the Euler characteristic, which gives $4$, see \cite[Chapter C.3]{mcsa04}.
+Hence, the Fredholm index is $3$ restricted to the disc component and $6$ on the spheres.

-We compute the Fredholm index of the Cauchy--Riemann operator obtained in Section \ref{subsec:infinitesimalaction}.
-For that we take Sobolev completions in $W^{1,3}$ and consider $\CR j\co W^{1,3}\ra L^3$.
-Ignoring zeros for the moment the index is $3$ restricted to the disc component and $6$ on the spheres.
-This follows with the Riemann--Roch \cite[Theorem C.1.10]{mcsa04} applied to the $j$-complex bundle pair $(TS,T\partial S)$.
-For each boundary zero we have to subtract $1$ and for each interior zero we subtract $2$ so that we obtain that $\ind\CR j$ equals
+Now we take the zeros into account.
+Component-wise, for each boundary zero we have to subtract $1$ from the computed Fredholm index; for each interior zero we subtract $2$.
+Adding up, we obtain that $\ind\CR j$ equals

 where the sum is taken over all sphere components $C$ of $S$.
 This gives

 where $\#\{C\}=\#D+1$ is the number of all components of $S$.
 Using $\#|D|=2\#D$ we finally obtain